 At Houghton Primary School we strive to promote and secure British values, as defined within the government's Prevent Strategy 2011, throughout our curriculum and ethos.
 This statement demonstrates our commitment to not only promote British Values but, also, to celebrate them.

 The curriculum itself also reflects a desire to educate our learners about the various systems of democracy around the world both past and present.
-For instance, history topics study the ways in which other civilisations have been ruled and contrast these to our current British system of democracy.
-We also ensure that children have a basic knowledge of democracy in action in the modern world through running mock election campaigns such as the Great British Bird Campaign and giving pupils a chance to vote.
-As part of their English work pupils in year 6 wrote to members of the Royal family and MPs and were excited to receive many personal responses.
-Hawks class also wrote to John Major to invite him to visit our school to inspire the children and talk about his life in politics, we look forward to a visit in the near future.
+For instance, history topics study the ways in which other civilizations have been ruled and contrast these to our current British system of democracy.
+We also ensure that children have a basic knowledge of democracy in action in the modern world through running election campaigns for House Captains and School Council where all pupils are given a chance to vote.

 Rule of Law

 We encourage learners to understand and respect the laws of our country and contrast these with similar sanctions imposed around the world.
-Through our citizenship curriculum we explore the principles behind setting such rules for society and enable learners to think about the suitability and appropriateness of such rules.
-For example, topics which have previously covered such laws have explored issues of crime and punishment and equality and discrimination.This is also explored through high quality literature, such as the picture book ‘The Island’ by Armin Greder, which has been used as a starting point for discussions and role plays around these issues.
+Through our Citizenship curriculum we explore the principles behind setting such rules for society and enable learners to think about the suitability and appropriateness of such rules.
+For example, topics which have previously covered such laws have explored issues of crime and punishment and equality and discrimination.This is also explored through high quality literature, such as the picture book ‘The Island’ by Armin Greder, which has been used as a starting point for discussions and role plays around these issues in Year 6.

 Houghton Primary School is a caring school where diversity is encouraged and celebrating difference is fundamental.
+Supported by our SENCO, members of our Year 6 recently held assemblies where they confidently shared and explained to others their 'super powers' of dyslexia and vision.
 We hold regular performances in which children are given the opportunity to shine.
 The concept of mutual respect is addressed through topics, RE lessons and PSHE assemblies and sessions.
 For instance, topics include understanding and celebrating the differences between men and women and PSHE assemblies address concepts such as bullying, Remembrance Day and freedom of choice.

 Tolerance of Different Faiths and Beliefs